A Leader Report

 Clarifying

-Every member can articulate, in plain language, why this team exists.
+Every member can say, in plain language, why this team exists.

-Shared priorities genuinely drive how time is spent.
+Shared priorities that genuinely drive how time is spent.

 What the data shows